pelmeniboy/pelmeniboy.github.io/_pages/about.md

 ---
-title: "About"
+title: "Sol Shenker"
 permalink: /about/
 layout: single
 ---

-I am a scientist, with formal training is in Biochemistry and Computer Science, and a PhD in Computational Biology from Cornell.
-After completing my graduate studies I joined KSQ Therapeutics where I leveraged CRISPR screening for target discovery and supported two clinical-stage programs using small molecule and gene-edited cell modalities.
-I am a passionate and curious scientist, and believe that my greatest strengths are a balanced perfectionism with pragmatism, willingness to leave ego aside, ability to work toward big solutions in small steps and iterate.
+I am a curious scientist and software craftsperson, with a passion for creating things that make the world a better place.
+I have formal training in Biochemistry and Computer Science, and a PhD in Computational Biology.
+My goal for this blog is to share tips and patterns that have saved me time in a bootstrapped startup environment.